 Thankfully, that all changed after therapy, and we eventually got our lives back from OCD!

-Her goal is to help parents, carers, teachers, and childcare professionals spot the early signs of OCD and anxiety in children before it takes hold and to raise awareness of CAMHS, Children and Adolescent Mental Health Services.
+This was the inspiration behind my Mind Monsters OCD books, parenting OCD workshops, and E-books .
+They are part of my mission to can help parents, carers, teachers, and childcare professionals spot the early signs of childhood OCD and anxiety in children before it takes hold and to raise awareness of CAMHS (Child and Adolescent Mental Health Services).

-The author is donating 50% of profits made from her books to CAMHS.
+I am donating 50% of the profits made from my books to CAMHS.